 I typically schedule the first appointment at around 10-12 weeks gestation.
 We see each other every 3-4 weeks until your 28th week when it moves to twice a month.
 At 36 weeks, we will schedule a homevisit to make sure your home is prepared for the birth, and from there we will schedule weekly office visits until your baby arrives.

-I will return to your home to check on you and the baby- 1 day and 3 days following your birth.
+I will return to your home to check on you and the baby, between 24-48hrs, following your birth.
 Then we will schedule 3 more office visits for the next 6 weeks postpartum.
+More postpartum appointments can be scheduled, if needed.

 I am frequently asked this question.
 Labor is an intense experience, however it is something we are all equipped to handle.
 Being able to move freely, eat, drink, and rest helps you to work with your body and make the contractions more managable.
 I have 13 years of experience as a massage therapist, and am happy to use my skills to make you more comfortable in labor.
 We often use position changes, essential oils or warm compresses for additional relief.
 I also highly recommend laboring in water- either in a shower, bathtub or labor pool.
 I have several tubs which you are welcome to use.
 The warm water helps you to rest & relax, we call it an AquaDural. (see waterbirth)